 Until quite recently, database security was an afterthought.
 Databases lived deep inside the corporate network behind multiple other security layers.
 And the only people accessing databases were the administrators themselves, a small or single-person group in most cases.
 In this environment, databases didn’t really need security because they were not under much, if any, threat.
 There were only 157 data breaches in the US in 2005 compared to over 4,100 publicly disclosed data breaches in 2022.

 Database security became a much bigger issue with the rise of the cloud.
-Databases no longer lived exclusively inside corporate networks, and data requests did not originate exclusively from there either, obliterating the inherent security of databases and blurring the lines between authorized users and attackers.
+Cloud database security became critical because databases no longer lived exclusively inside corporate networks, and data requests did not originate exclusively from there either, obliterating the inherent security of databases and blurring the lines between authorized users and attackers.
 Database security wasn’t a foregone conclusion any longer.
 As it becomes both a bigger priority and a bigger problem – exacerbated greatly by the pandemic – the question of who owns database security grows urgent to answer.

 Many companies have never done that before.
 In an earlier era, DBAs thought little about security, while their counterparts on the security team thought little about data.
 Database security was no one’s priority in particular because it didn’t need to be.
 But with data breaches hitting record highs and companies making big bets on their data, database security cannot be ignored, neglected, or unclaimed any longer.